The day our baby died.

 Pregnancy after loss

 Did I want to be pregnant?
 Yes … No ….
 I didn’t know.
-I was scared, terrified, I, we couldn’t go through this pain again.
+I was scared, terrified.
+We couldn’t go through this pain again.
 It would be too hard.
 Yes, we wanted more children but not if it meant losing another.

 I knew we would have a long road ahead of us.
 After Maurice had died and autopsy results came back, my obstetrician concluded that I had an incompetent cervix.
 I was now categorised ‘high risk’.
 I would need to have a cervical stitch and would have to be incredibly careful, light duties and bed rest.